Inferoute/inferoute-node/documentation/technical.md

        - Volume_input represents the sum of input tokens from all transactions for that model
        - Volume_output represents the sum of output tokens from all transactions for that model

+  3. **Update Model Pricing Data** - Internal API
+     - Endpoint: `POST /api/model-pricing/update-pricing-data`
+     - Description: Manually triggers the model pricing data update process
-- **Scheduler:**
+     - Authentication: Requires X-Internal-Key
-  - The service includes an internal scheduler that runs every minute
+     - Response: Returns count of models updated
+     - Note: This endpoint is called by the Scheduler Service every minute

       - On each run, it collects pricing metrics for all active models:
     - Highest price (input_high, output_high)
     - Lowest price (input_low, output_low)
     - Average price (input_close, output_close)
     - Previous close price (input_open, output_open)
     - Transaction volume (input tokens and output tokens)
     - Data is stored in the `model_pricing_data` table
-  - The scheduler runs automatically when the service starts and continues until shutdown
-  - This time-series data enables visualization of price trends using candlestick charts

 - **Key Features:**
   - Maintains and auto-updates default pricing for unknown models based on global averages